vFilipaki/CycleSolver/README.md

 julia> Pkg.add("CycleSolver")
 ```
-Additionally, you have the option to use the `CycleSolver.jl` package online environment, without the need for any local software installation.
+Additionally, you have the option to use the `CycleSolver.jl` package in an online environment, without the need for any local software installation.
 You can access it through the following link:
  * [CycleSolver Online](https://mybinder.org/v2/gh/vFilipaki/CycleSolver.jl/v0.2.0)

 ## Documentation